 Design Capacity Building Opportunities Capacity building opportunities for staff and families promote shared leadership about educational outcomes for children and youth.

-1. How do you use the context expertise of families to better your content expertise?
+Reflection Question and Proficiency Ratings -1.
+How do you use the context expertise of families to better your content expertise?
 Site decisions are driven almost entirely by district or state accountability or early childhood licensure guidelines for instruction and student achievement.
-Our site implements only the district-driven curriculum to organize lesson plans and deliver instruction and/or does not use a curriculum Not Working on This Site decisions are driven mostly by district or state accountability or early childhood licensure guidelines for instruction and student achievement, but we consider how to communicate with families and how different families might respond before we implement anything.
-Our site implements curriculum and teachers create lesson plans with families in mind.
+Not Working on This Our site implements only the district-driven curriculum to organize lesson plans and deliver instruction and/or does not use a curriculum Site decisions are driven mostly by district or state accountability or early childhood licensure guidelines for instruction and student achievement, but we consider how to communicate with families and how different families Early/Developing might respond before we implement anything.
+Our site implements Stage curriculum and teachers create lesson plans with families in mind.
 Materials that match families' cultural and ethnic background are considered in teachers' lesson plans.
-Early/Developing Stage Site decisions and leadership consider the family and community needs when establishing policy.
-Our site engages with families and community partners to review the extent cultural, ethnic, and community assets are included in lesson plans and curricula.
-Proficient Site decisions and leadership invite family and community members into the process of making policy decisions.
-Our site infuses family and community expertise and "funds of knowledge" into lesson plans and the overall curricular approach.
-Excelling
+Site decisions and leadership consider the family and community needs when establishing policy.
+Our site engages with families and community partners to Proficient review the extent cultural, ethnic, and community assets are included in lesson plans and curricula.
+Site decisions and leadership invite family and community members into the process of making policy decisions.
+Our site infuses family and community Excelling expertise and "funds of knowledge" into lesson plans and the overall curricular approach.